Quarantine pests

 Symptoms

-The needles first turn yellow before withering and falling off.
-The infected pines can ultimately die.
+Needles of infested conifers first turn yellow before wilting and falling off.
+Infected pines can ultimately die.

 Distribution